MicrosoftDocs/appcenter-docs/docs/test-cloud/uitest/get-started-with-ios-native.md

 ## Run a test

-The test will be started from Visual Studio for Mac by selecting Unit Tests in the right side.
+Start your tests from Visual Studio for Mac by selecting Unit Tests in the right side.